-Other incentives can be granted for start-up businesses under CIT, TAP, customs duties, and VAT to encourage youth investment.
+Other incentives can be granted for start-up businesses under CIT, TPA, customs duties, and VAT to encourage youth investment.

-There is also a temporary exemption from IBS for companies that invest in certain strategic sectors, such as advanced technologies, the food industry, mechanics, and the automotive sector.
+There is also a temporary exemption from CIT for companies that invest in certain strategic sectors, such as advanced technologies, the food industry, mechanics, and the automotive sector.

-There is a five-year reduction of IBS for companies whose securities are introduced on the stock exchange.
+There is a five-year reduction of CIT for companies whose securities are introduced on the stock exchange.